shopware5/devdocs/README.md

 ## Automatic Plugin Packaging

-Foreach Plugin in the `exampleplugins` directory a corresponding ZIP package will be created that can be installed via the shopware plugin manager.
+For each Plugin in the `exampleplugins` directory a corresponding ZIP package will be created that can be installed via the shopware plugin manager.
 It is important to put the plugin into the proper Frontend/Backend/Core subdirectory.

 ### Example